Syria's Idlib caught between hell and a hard place | DW | 30.07.2019

 Three million people in jihadi-controlled Idlib are at the mercy of warring sides as Syria ramps up an offensive.
 The escalation has given renewed impetus for Russia and Turkey to fully implement a truce deal.

-A three-month aerial bombardment campaign by regime forces and Russia, combined with a ground assault on Syria's last jihadi stronghold, is largely deadlocked, leaving thousands of people dead and displacing hundreds of thousands more, with no clear end in sight.
+A three-month aerial bombardment campaign by Syrian regime forces and Russia, combined with a ground assault on the last jihadi stronghold, is largely deadlocked, leaving thousands of people dead and displacing hundreds of thousands more, with no clear end in sight.

 The fierce fighting threatens to unravel a fragile truce deal struck in September by Russia and Turkey as the Syrian regime vows to retake all territory outside of its control and Ankara doubles down to protect its influence in the northwest of the country.